Puslapio vaizdai

 Near Temple Bar, in London, there is a chemist's shop of very old standing.
 A proprietor of it, in times gone by, enjoyed the monopoly of the manufacture of citric acid.
 More favorably circumstanced than the generality of secret manufacturers, his was a process which did not require a number of workmen; if I rightly apprehend my information, he conducted the process himself.
 One day, having gone into the laboratory, and advanced the process through the necessary stages, the sole possessor of the secret came out, and, locking the door after him, doubtless thought the secret was perfectly safe.
 How should it not be safe when the door was locked, and the windows carefully blinded?
 Alas! there was a chimney, and of that chimney the manufacturer took no heed; so a chimney-sweep, one wide awake in chemical matters, slipped down the chimney, saw all he wanted to see, then returning whence he came, departed, carrying with him the secret of making citric acid.

 The general manufacture of tin plate originated in a stolen secret.
-Few readers of" THE NATIONAL" need be informed, I presume, that tin pans, canisters, and other wares, are only called tin ware by courtesy.
+Few readers of " THE NATIONAL" need be informed, I presume, that tin pans, canisters, and other wares, are only called tin ware by courtesy.
 They are really made of tin plate, that is, thin sheets of iron covered with tin by dipping.
 Now in theory it is a very easy matter to clean the surface of a piece of iron, then dip it into a bath of molten tin, and remove it enveloped with a covering of the latter metal; in practice, however, there are many difficulties to be encountered that were insurmountable, until an Englishman went to Holland, insinuated himself surreptitiously into a tin-plate manufactory, made himself master of the secret, and came away with it.

 Perhaps the very first chemical investigation I ever remember to have been concerned in, was one day, when a little boy at school, I tried, in company with other boys, whether our knives were made of iron or steel.
 Our plan of procedure was this and it is less exceptionable than many processes of schoolboy analysis sometimes are.
 On each blade we poured a drop of spirit of salt, allowed it to remain there a few seconds, and afterward washed it away.
 If the spot disclosed a

 There lived at Attercliffe, near Sheffield, about the year 1760, a watchmaker, named Huntsman.
 He was very much dissatisfied with the quality of steel of which watch-springs were made in his day, and he set himself the task of thinking out the cause of inferiority.
-Mr. Huntsman correctly inferred that the imperfection of such watch-springs as came in his way was referable to the fact of the irregular conversion, or" steelification," of the metal of their manufacture.
+Mr. Huntsman correctly inferred that the imperfection of such watch-springs as came in his way was referable to the fact of the irregular conversion, or "steelification," of the metal of their manufacture.
 "If," thought he, "I can melt a piece of steel, and cast it into an ingot, the composition of the latter should be regular and homogeneous."
 He tried, and he succeeded.
-The fame of Huntsman's steel became widely spread; but the discoverer took care not to designate it by the name cast-steel, under which it is now familiarly known: that was his
+The fame of Huntsman's steel became widely spread; but the discoverer took care not to designate it by the name cast-steel, under which it is now familiarly known that was his secret.

 About the year 1770, a large manufactory of this peculiar steel was established at Attercliffe.
 The process was wrapped in secrecy by every means which the inventor could command.
 None but workmen of credit and character were engaged, and they were forbidden to disclose the